jmriesen/rust-RSM/README.md

 # Running the Project
   This project dose not currently produce a working executable.
   If you need a working M interpreter please see [Reference-Standard-M](https://gitlab.com/Reference-Standard-M/rsm).
-  Any bugs that I find during the course of creating this clone will be reported back up stream to RSM.
+  Any bugs that I find during the course of creating this clone will be reported back upstream to RSM.
 ## Development Environment Setup
-   NOTE check the [github actions](./.github/workflows/rust.yml) for the version of the cli tools
+   NOTE check the [GitHub actions](./.github/workflows/rust.yml) for the version of the cli tools
-   - cargo install tree-sitter-cli --version <version>  --locked
+   - `cargo install tree-sitter-cli --version <version> --locked`
-   - cargo install cargo-mutants  --version <version> --locked
+   - `cargo install cargo-mutants   --version <version> --locked`
-   - You will need clang installed (requirement of bindgen) see bindgens [documentation](https://rust-lang.github.io/rust-bindgen/requirements.html) for more details.
+   - You will need clang installed (requirement of bindgen) see bindgen [documentation](https://rust-lang.github.io/rust-bindgen/requirements.html) for more details.

 ## Running Unit Tests
-   - cargo test
+   - `cargo test`
 ## Running Fuzz Tests
    NOTE: currently fuzzing is only done in the symbol table create.
-   - cargo fuzz list
+   - `cargo fuzz list`
-   - cargo fuzz run <fuzzing target>
+   - `cargo fuzz run <fuzzing target>`
    [cargo fuzz book](https://rust-fuzz.github.io/book/cargo-fuzz.html)

 ## Running Mutation Testing
    NOTE this can take a while.
-   - cd <crate name>
+   - `cd <crate name>`
-   - cargo mutants
+   - `cargo mutants`

 # Techniques/Concepts
 ## Unit Testing